 What happens after I submit my online application and send in a copy of my ID?

-Once your application is complete (online application submitted and copy of ID sent to specified email), our volunteers will reach out to you to set up a time for an appointment (usually within 48 hours).
+Once your application is complete (online application submitted and copy of ID sent to specified email), our volunteers will reach out to you to set up a time for an appointment (please be patient as we have many applications to process).
 After the phone call, they will email you a password protected voucher for you to print out and present to Willowbrook Animal Hospital during your appointment.

 What do I need to bring to my spay and neuter appointment?